Kotlin/KEEP/proposals/KEEP-0449-companions-block-extension.md

 **§3.3** (_initialization, inheritance_):
 following [JVM semantics](https://docs.oracle.com/javase/specs/jvms/se24/html/jvms-5.html#jvms-5.5),
-static initialization of a class should also trigger static initialization of:
+companion initialization of a class should also trigger companion initialization of:

 * its superclass, if present,
 * all of the superinterfaces that have at least one non-abstract member.

-Note that static initialization of one of the parent classifiers may trigger static initialization of other classifiers, recursively.
+Note that companion initialization of one of the parent classifiers may trigger companion initialization of other classifiers, recursively.

 **§3.4** (_companion extensions_):
 we remark that calling a companion extension does _not_ imply the